 - The delayed union may occur when the tibia does not heal in a normal timeframe.
 If this occurs, continued immobilization may be necessary until signs of healing have taken place.

 - Nonunions are more infrequent in tibia fractures in children and teenagers.
 If present, surgery may be necessary to help the bone unite.

 - Missed compartment syndromes may occur if the pressure in the leg is elevated and has not been addressed early.
 Problems associated with compartment syndrome may include muscle contractures and a loss of use of certain muscle groups in the leg.
 Permanent numbness along an area that the nerve supplies sensation may also occur.

-- Malalignment may put increased stress on the ankle, knee and back, causing pain and possible premature wear and arthritis at a later time.
+- Malalignment may put increased stress on the ankle, knee, and back, causing pain and possible premature wear and arthritis at a later time.

 Tibia fractures, depending on the location, can take up to six months to heal.
 Close monitoring of the fracture with x-ray is important to be sure the alignment is maintained throughout the healing process.
-Although one closed reduction may be needed in most fractures, two or more closed reductions may be necessary in unstable fractures that want to continuously misalign.
+Although one closed reduction may be needed in most fractures, two or more closed reductions may be necessary for unstable fractures that want to continuously misalign.
 It is important to always evaluate the joint below (ankle) and above (knee) to be sure it has not been affected by the injury.
-An evaluation of the fibula is also important, as fibula fractures have to be taken into consideration in the healing of tibia fractures.
+An evaluation of the fibula is also important, as fibula fractures have to be taken into consideration in the healing of tibial fractures.

 Below, Immediate After Injury and 6 months post Injury back to normal activity